noo0b9527/Moyu/README.md

 ## License

-Moyu is licensed under the MIT License, see [LICENSE] for more information.
+Moyu is licensed under the MIT License, See [LICENSE](LICENSE) for more information.